es-ude/ElasticNodeHardware/readme.md

 Before you start using the ENv5, please read the following documents accordingly:
 - [ENv5 Test Version User Manual](v5/test_version/readme.md)
 - [ENv5 Revision 1 User Manual](v5/revision_1/readme.md)

+Troubleshooting
+- When you notice the esp32 is not responding to the RP2040, you can apply the [pre-build firmware](v5/revision_1/prebuilds-firmware/test_esp_at.uf2) to test.
+  - some descriptions about the behavior of the test are available [here](v5/revision_1/prebuilds-firmware/readme.md).